 highly charged; even charged up to millions of volts, the extra charge is

 ATOMS HAVE EQUAL NUMBERS OF ELECTRONS AND PROTONS?
-Not in conductors!Students misunderstand how electric circuits work.
+Not in conductors!Many students misunderstand how electric circuits work.
 One reason for this is that they think the electrons in a metal are trapped on individual metal atoms.
 They also think that an applied voltage is needed to "free" the electrons and to change metal into a conductor.
-They aren't aware that the "sea of electrons" exists inside metal all the time.
+They aren't aware that the "sea" of free electrons always exists inside metal all the time.
 I suspect that this is part of a more general misconception that all atoms in a material are always neutral.
 This is wrong because all conductors contain charged, movable particles.
 The very definition of "conductor" is "a material which contains mobile charges."
 If all atoms were truly neutral, then conductors could not exist.

 For example, a metal is made of positively charged atoms immersed in a